What is the Polonsky Postdoctoral Fellowship

 The Polonsky Academy is based at the Van Leer Jerusalem Institute, Israel’s leading independent research institute, and neighbors Israel’s Council of Higher Education and the Israel Academy of Sciences and Humanities.

 Polonsky Fellows form a vibrant research community in the humanities and social sciences, with the freedom to conduct their own research independently or in collaboration with ongoing projects at the Van Leer Jerusalem Institute.
 Fellows also have the opportunity to teach at leading Israeli universities.

-Fellows are awarded $40,000 per year for a period of up to four years (with a possible fifth year in exceptional circumstances), enabling them to develop their individual research and to advance their academic status.
+Fellows are awarded $40,000 per year for a period of up to four years, enabling them to develop their individual research and to advance their academic status.
 Fellows spend at least three days a week at the Polonsky Academy during the academic year, and meet weekly for a joint seminar, where work in progress is presented and discussed, followed by a joint meal.
 Fellows are also encouraged to attend and organize international conferences and workshops, for which an additional grant may be provided.
 Funding is also available for Fellows to have the possibility of inviting established international academics.
 Fellowships are subject to yearly renewal which is conditional on the submission of a progress report that demonstrates continued progress in research.

 What facilities does the Polonsky Academy offer?

 The Polonsky Academy offers each Fellow a spacious personal office with a computer; printing/scanning facilities; a kitchenette for coffee and refreshments; and a very effective support system for organizing conferences, reading groups and meetings.
 The Academy building also contains seminar rooms for meetings, conferences, workshops, etc., an auditorium for public talks, and a lunch cafeteria, and is surrounded by a beautiful garden.

 The Polonsky Fellowship is highly competitive, with about 400 applicants per year.

 Applications should include the following documents in English, in separate files: statement of research plans (3-5 pages, with title); summary of your previous research (3 pages); one single-authored published article or equivalent unpublished work; curriculum vitae, including list of publications; complete contact information, including phone numbers, for three possible referees.